jxliao6/thalia-L.github.io/index.md

 <div>
 <img src="3b16ceac75a3c42136c4d60ca8f04ade.jpg" alt="Drawing" style="float: right;"/>

 <p>I am a graduate student at the department of Statistics at UC Davis.
 I got my bachlor's degree in Statistics from Hunan University, China.
 And I focused on the relationship between finance and real economy in my undergraduate time, so I am interested in High Dimensional Regression.
-After I realized the idea of NPL, it looks like a really amazing field to dig deeper.</p>
+After I realized the idea of NLP, it looks like a really amazing field to dig deeper.</p>

+<P></P>

 </div>
 **Email**: jxliao@ucdavis.edu